The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 6.7.
 Glossary#

-• Kernel density estimation (KDE): An algorithm that estimates a PDF based on a sample.
+• kernel density estimation (KDE): An method for estimating a PDF based on a sample.

 6.8.
 Exercises#